carlosccb/carlosccb.github.io/TFs/index.md

 * Chi-squared
 * Student's t

-Only the first distribution improved the baseline consistently and was clearly better than the other distributions, so that was the one included in the final study.
+Only the first distribution, Binomial, improved the baseline consistently and was clearly better than the other distributions, so that was the one included in the final study.

 #### Evaluation Metrics